aaron-ramoshdez/Pit-Lane-Limiter/README.md

 A single PID loop.
 I tuned it with Simulink's auto-tuner and then iterated the gains manually, judging the step response by overshoot and settling time.

-## Known limitation
+## A problem I ran into

-The controller performs well when it engages close to the target speed, but degrades when the initial error is large: the response either oscillates or takes too long to settle.
-I read this as the expected behaviour of a linear controller operating away from its design point.
+The controller settled cleanly when it engaged close to the target speed, but with a large initial error the response overshot the target and then took a long time to settle.

-In practice the useful range is narrow anyway, since the driver is already near the pit lane limit when the limiter engages, so I accepted this for the first version.

-## Next step

-Add a switching scheme: while the speed is far from the target, act directly on the motor; hand over to the PID once the gap is small enough for it to work properly.
-The open problem is making that handover smooth, so the control signal does not jump when the PID takes over.
+I traced this to integral windup: while the actuator is saturated the integral term keeps accumulating, so the controller has to unwind that accumulated error before it can respond properly.
+Enabling anti-windup in the PID block fixed it.